How a Criminal Defense Lawyer Protects Your Rights After an Arrest

 Early review prevents unnecessary escalation.

-Fighting for Pretrial Release and Fair Release Conditions
+Securing Pretrial Release and Fair Conditions

 Freedom while awaiting trial matters.
 A defense lawyer argues for: